-At St Mary's C of E Primary School, Relationships and Sex education (RSE) is embedded in our wider approaches to the School Curriculum.
-RSE sits within the areas of Science and Personal, social, cultural, spiritual and emotional education.
-Jigsaw PSHE scheme is used as a tool to deliver these aspects of the curriculum.
+At St Mary's C of E Primary School, Relationships and Sex education (RSHE) is embedded in our wider approaches to the School Curriculum.
+RSHE sits within the areas of Science and Personal, social, cultural, spiritual and emotional education.
+As a Church of England School, our RSHE curriculum aims to...